Mykel68/resume/index.md

 *Thank you for considering my application.
-I am excited about the opportunity to contribute to your team and leverage my skills and experience for your organization.
-I look forward to discussing how my background aligns with your needs.*
+I am excited about the opportunity to contribute my skills and experience to your team and look forward to discussing how I can add value to your organization.*